Gerry Smyth: Murder Ballads

-In October 2018, Smyth’s cabaret adaptation of the album Murder Ballads’’ by Nick Cave and the Bad Seeds premiered at the Liverpool Royal Court.
+In October 2018, Smyth’s cabaret adaptation of the album Murder Ballads by Nick Cave and the Bad Seeds premiered at the Liverpool Royal Court.
 The show played to excellent reviews over three nights.
 It returned to the Royal Court in May 2019, before shows in London (the Other Palace, June), Manchester (Sale Waterside Arts Centre, October 31) and Sheffield (Theatre Deli, November 1), plus a twelve-night run at the Edinburgh Festival Fringe in August.

 Music

 Under the name Gerry McGowan, Smyth has released a number of albums of progressive folk music: The Colour Tree (2003), riverrun (2005), and The Usual Story (2008).
 He has also recorded and released three albums of Liverpool-related shanties: Roll & Go: Songs of Liverpool and the Sea (2009); Across the Western Ocean (2011) - this being a compilation of songs by various musicians from Merseyside performing shanties and ballads associated with Liverpool in aid of the Royal National Lifeboat Institute station in Hoylake, Merseyside; and Sailor Song (2017, with Wallasey-based folk group Reckless Elbow.
 He now runs the LJMU shanty choir, The Full Shanty, who have performed at the Liverpool River Festival and at the Launch of the LJMU Institute for Literary and Cultural History at Tate Liverpool on the city's Albert Dock.

 In 2012, Smyth recorded and released an album entitled James Joyce's Chamber Music: this was a folk musical version (co-written and performed with his daughter Esther) of the thirty-six lyric suite published by James Joyce in 1907.
 The album was launched at a concert in the Bluecoat Arts Centre in Liverpool in October 2012 as part of the Liverpool Irish Festival.
-In 2013 and 2014, Smyth performed concerts of selected material from this album at concerts in Nijmegen, Brussels, Kortrijk, Paris, Rennes, Reykjavik, Trieste, Kristiansand, Gothenburg, Sassari, and Florence.
+In 2013 and 2014, Smyth performed concerts of selected material from this album at concerts in Nijmegen, Brussels, Kortrijk, Paris, Rennes, Reykjavík, Trieste, Kristiansand, Gothenburg, Sassari, and Florence.
 A website based on the album was launched at an event in the Everyman Theatre in Liverpool on 22 January 2015.
 Material from the album has been performed at Joyce events in Istanbul and San Francisco.

 In July 2019, Smyth released Words for Music, Perhaps: Fifteen Songs Adapted from the Poetry of W.B.
 Yeats.
 Once again featuring Esther Smyth on vocals, the album included settings of Yeats' poems such as 'Brown Penny', 'September 1913' and 'Come Gather Round Me, Parnellites' as well as new versions of 'The Fiddler of Dooney' and 'Down by the Salley Gardens'.
 The album was launched at an event in the Liverpool Arts Bar in December 2019.